pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## ill
 * I was feeling weak and ill last night.
 * If you are feeling ill, you must stay at home.

+## immense
+* I have immense respect for scientists.

 ## quiet
 * We need to quiet in the library.